 Why am I not listed as a participating charity?

-*1* Why am I not listed as a participating charity?

-How does the prorating match work?
+How does the prorating bonus work?

-While donors are welcome to give as much as they like during WCCF Gives day, $10,000 per donor, per charity is the maximum donation eligible for the match pool.
-For example, if a donor makes a $25,000 contribution ($10,000 for your charity, $10,000 for Charity B, and $5,000 for Charity C), all $25,000 would be eligible for the bonus.
+Donors are welcome to give as much as they would like during the event, but $10,000 per donor per charity is the maximum amount eligible for the bonus pool.
+For example, if a donor makes a $25,000 contribution ($10,000 for Charity A, $10,000 for Charity B, and $5,000 for Charity C), all $25,000 would be eligible for the bonus.
 If a donor makes a $25,000 contribution to a single charity, only $10,000 of that amount is eligible for the bonus pool.

 Is there a minimum donation?

-The minimum gift is $25.
+Yes.
+The minimum gift is $25 per charity.